Skip to main content

 Wilson earned his undergraduate degree from Augustana College and his M.F.A. from the University of Missouri at Kansas City.
 He also held a technical certificate from the Yale School of Drama.

 In addition to his many professional accomplishments, Wilson was also a friend, mentor and inspiration to his students.
-Fine and Performing Arts chair Laura Franklin and former chair and associate dean Gary Barker shared memories of their friend and colleague.
+Visual and Performing Arts chair Laura Franklin and former chair and associate dean Gary Barker shared memories of their friend and colleague.

 ”As a teacher, Mark was known for having the ability to reach just about any student.
 His generous spirit and his passion for theatre were infectious, and he would go out of his way to help get across a particular concept.
 One colleague recalls a class in which he was a guest lecturer, and was trying to describe a waltz.
 She says, ‘I’ll never forget – he stopped what he was saying, picked a student volunteer, and literally waltzed with her across the stage.’
 For Mark, teaching on a typical day was never ‘typical’ – on Halloween, he demonstrated a dry ice/fog effect in Intro to Theatre, and had students in Appreciation of the Arts create a shadow puppet play from brown craft paper and a ‘script.’
 Mark orchestrated, taught and led the drum parade for Atlas Week; and taught non-theatre majors the basics of sound design using musical instruments.
 Nobody who took his classes could help but be caught up in the ‘making’ of theatre.

-Outside of formal classes, Mark mentored countless SLU students in lighting, sound and special effects design and execution for productions of the University Theatre at SLU.
+Outside of formal classes, Mark mentored countless SLU students in lighting, sound and special effects design and execution for productions of the Theatre and Dance Productions at SLU.
 Mark also created some compelling and stunning visual and special effects for many productions at SLU, including those for the recent production of ‘Monster.’
 Many of the students who worked alongside Mark for SLU theatre productions later became his professional theatre colleagues, and give Mark a large share of the credit for their successes.

 Mark worked in professional theatre and as a lighting designer for over 35 years and had over 100 production credits to his name.
 He has worked at some of the most noted theatre and opera companies in America, including Saint Louis Repertory Theatre, Opera Theatre Saint Louis, the Saint Louis Black Repertory Theatre Company and Shakespeare Festival Saint Louis.
 He also collaborated on projects all over the U.S., in England, and as far afield as Abu Dabi, where he designed special effects and lighting for an exhibit at the Ferrari Theme Park.